American Indian/Alaska Native Settings

 - Connect the community’s resources to create a shared vision of wellness.

-- Gather data to understand the issue of suicide in the community where you are working.
+- Gather information from Elders and community members to gain knowledge and understand the issue of suicide in the community where you are working.

 - Centers for Disease Control and Prevention.
 (2014).
 Fatal injury reports, national and regional, 1999–2014.
 Retrieved from http://webappa.cdc.gov/sasweb/ncipc/mortrate10_us.html.